wavemotion-dave/NINTV-DS/README.md

 Install :
 ----------
 To make this work, place NINTV-DS.NDS on your flashcart or SD card which you can launch.
-You must supply the BIOS files in the same directory as the emulator (bios location can be changed in Global Options):
+You must supply the BIOS files in the same directory as your other ROMS (bios location can be changed in Global Options):

 * grom.bin
 * exec.bin